Fundraising & Equity

 - Post-money SAFE (YC's 2018 form): valuation cap applies to the post-money valuation, locking in the investor's ownership percentage at conversion.
 Stacking more SAFEs dilutes founders, not other SAFE holders.

-- Post-money SAFEs are now standard — they make investor math cleaner.
-But founders pay for that cleanliness in additional dilution as SAFEs stack.
+- Post-money SAFEs are now standard.
+They make investor math cleaner, but founders pay for that cleanliness in additional dilution as SAFEs stack.

 - Both convert to preferred stock at the next priced round, using either the cap price or the discount, whichever is better for the investor.